WCOV-TV: From CBS to Fox

 WSLA-TV's power increase, according to the FCC administrative law judge that had approved the application in 1981, would not jeopardize the service of Montgomery's two UHF television stations.
-However, much was on the line for WCOV-TV, as the Selma station was also a CBS affiliate.
+However, much was on the line for WCOV-TV, as the Selma station, which changed its call sign to WAKA, was also a CBS affiliate.
 The network had previously reassured channel 20 that it would remain in the network fold, but CBS went back on those claims and informed the station in March 1985 that WAKA would become its sole affiliate in Montgomery the next year, though this was not stated publicly for another two months.

 The affiliation uncertainty came the same month as Gay-Bell reached a deal to sell the station to Woods Communications, led by David Woods, son of longtime Alabama broadcaster Charles Woods, for an estimated $4 million; Gay-Bell had also spun off the radio station the year before, and both sales gave the company capital to improve its flagship property in Kentucky.
 Woods was aware of the impending loss of CBS when he agreed to buy WCOV-TV.
 CBS was not required to transfer the affiliation to Woods, who closed on the purchase in early December 1985; the network opted to let WCOV-TV remain an affiliate through December 31 as a "courtesy".

 If we were drag racing, they all have V-8s and I'm an old four-cylinder.
 I have an 800-foot tower, and they all have 2,000-foot towers.